-In this post, the main challenges related to the steel industry will be covered, in order to support the addressing of innovation and process optimization.
+In this post, we delve into the primary challenges that the steel industry confronts, with the aim of shedding light on the critical areas that require innovation and process optimization.

 2. Process monitoring

-The inspection and monitoring process of steel mills usually follows specific procedures, requiring that workers operate in a typical analog way.
+The inspection and monitoring process within steel mills typically adheres to specific procedures, necessitating workers to operate using conventional analog methods.

 Understand in detail the predictive maintenance process aimed at containing the corrosion and failure of Steel Industries